What is a prenuptial agreement?

 Alaska law confers certain inheritance rights on a surviving spouse.
-These rights prevent the deceased spouse from disinherting the surviving spouse.
+These rights prevent the deceased spouse from disinheriting the surviving spouse.
 These inheritance rights include, among other things, certain statutory allowances.
 These statutory allowances apply to the deceased spouse’s estate.
 In the absence of a premarital agreement, a surviving spouse would be entitled to claim the statutory allowances to all of the deceased spouse’s property – both premarital and marital property.
-However, when each spouse has children from a prior marriage or relationships, the statutory allowances can reduce the amount of assets available for these children to inherit.
+However, when each spouse has children from a prior marriage or relationship, the statutory allowances can reduce the amount of assets available for these children to inherit.

-Conversely, a waiver of inheritance rights, might reduce or eliminate the amount of property to which a surviving spouse would otherwise be entitled.
+Conversely, a waiver of inheritance rights might reduce or eliminate the amount of property to which a surviving spouse would otherwise be entitled.